 Scientists repair a moored ocean buoy

-NCDC receives and archives meteorological data from ships at sea, moored and drifting buoys, coastal stations, rigs, and platforms.
+NCEI receives and archives meteorological data from ships at sea, moored and drifting buoys, coastal stations, rigs, and platforms.
 The temporal frequency of the observations range from sub-hourly to six-hourly synoptic and are global in spatial coverage.

 Global Marine Data